anapalloma/anapalloma/README.md

 ### Hi there 👋

-My name is Ana Palloma, I am a Data Scientist.
+My name is Ana Palloma, I am a Python Full Stack Development.

-- 🔭I leverage statistical analysis and programming skills to uncover valuable insights from data, empowering informed decision-making.

 ---